Brent Knoll (village)

 Brent Knoll, formerly known as South Brent, is a village and civil parish in Somerset, England, which lies on the southern edge of Brent Knoll – a hill with a height of 137 metres (450 ft) that dominates the low surrounding landscape of the Somerset Levels.
+The parish had a population of 1,255 at the 2021 census.

 History

 The village of Brent Knoll lies at the south west base of the hill.
-Between 1875 and 1883 the village name was changed from South Brent to Brent Knoll to avoid rail passenger confusion with the village of South Brent in Devon.
+Between 1875 and 1883 its name was changed from South Brent to Brent Knoll to avoid rail passenger confusion with the village of South Brent in Devon.

-Brent Knoll railway station located at the western extremity of the village, was built as part of the Bristol and Exeter Railway and operated from 1875 until its closure on 4 January 1971.
+Brent Knoll railway station, at the western extremity of the village, was built as part of the Bristol and Exeter Railway and operated from 1875 until its closure on 4 January 1971.

-Somerset Court, located at the eastern end of the village was built in the late 18th century and is a Grade II listed building.
+Somerset Court, at the eastern end of the village, was built in the late 18th century and is a Grade II listed building.
 From 1940 until 1968, it housed Hill Brow Preparatory School for Boys and since 1974 it has been occupied by the National Autistic Society who use it as one of its main centres for the care of autistic adults.